envoyproxy/go-control-plane/docs/cache/Server.md

 example.RunServer(ctx, srv, port)
 ```

-For a full in-depth example on this code, please view the integration test located in `pkg/test/main` and the example code in `internal/example`.
+For a full in-depth example of this code, please view the integration test located in `pkg/test/main` and the example code in `internal/example`.

 ### Callbacks